Cross-reality location privacy protection in 6G-enabled vehicular metaverses: an LLM-enhanced hybrid generative diffusion model-based approach: LLM-enhanced hybrid GDM-based reinforcement learning solution

 \subsubsection{Reward function}

-The reward function characterizes the immediate feedback received by AVs after executing the hybrid action $\boldsymbol{a}^t$ under the environment state $\boldsymbol{s}^t$, which plays a vital role in guiding policy updates in MDP.
-A well-designed reward function should accurately reflect the system objective and provide informative gradients to facilitate stable and reliable policy updates.
-Intuitively, assigning the reward to be directly equal to the utility of AVs encourages the policy network to generate hybrid actions that jointly enhance location privacy, latency, and QoS performance.
-Following this principle, the reward function is designed as
+The reward function characterizes the immediate feedback received by AVs after executing the hybrid action $\boldsymbol{a}^t$ given the environment state $\boldsymbol{s}^t$, which plays a critical role in policy updates within the MDP.
+Rather than directly defining the reward as the AV utility, a trajectory-consistency penalty is incorporated to constrain the directional deviation between perturbed trajectories and their corresponding real trajectories.
+This penalty encourages the perturbed trajectories to better conform to realistic road-network mobility patterns, thereby improving the authenticity of the generated perturbations.
+Therefore, the reward function is defined as